NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

-= 3.3.13.1 =
+= 3.3.14.0 =
+* Update to TimelineJS 3.3.14 -- fixes Imgur bug
 * Experimental: register a TimelineJS oembed provider.
 You can now embed a timeline just by getting the URL for "get link to preview" from https://timeline.knightlab.com and putting it in a post on a line by itself.
-We're not clear why width/height parameters are not being honored.
+We're not entirely clear why width/height parameters are not being honored.

 = 3.3.11.2 =
 * Minor TimelineJS3 version update